Singosgu/Singosgu/README.md

 ### Hi I'm Elvis Shi 👋
 <p>I have 15 years old experience focus on supply chain .
 I find that in this professional field .
-No freedom customize software can support out business deeply .
+No freedom customize software can support our business deeply .
 Any software are closed-source and hardly to customize or dynamic with our suppliers & customers .
 So I design GreaterWMS , in order to give business highest freedom way to support trade development .</p>
 <p>🔭 My career:</p>
 <p>2016-2012  Unilevery China</p>
 <p>2012-2013  Autoliv China</p>